obaid8712/VBA-Scripting-Project-01/README.md

 Team found the following facts for each year data:
 * Yearly change from what the stock opened the year at to what the closing price was.
-* The percent change from the what it opened the year at to what it closed.
+* The percent change from what it opened the year at to what it closed.
-* The total Volume of the stock.
+* The total volume of the stock in each year.
-* Conditional formatting that will highlight positive change in green and negative change in red.
+* Yearly positive change highlighted in green and negative change highlighted in red.

 The stock analysis of 2014 is appended below with above mention attribute.
 ![GitHub Logo](https://github.com/obaid8712/VBA-Scripting-Project-01/blob/master/Image/2014Data.PNG)